Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 mysql

-utility on the host the dump is being restored from as follows (Ubuntu):sudo apt update && sudo apt install mysql-client --yes
+utility to the host you are using to restore the dump, e.g., for Ubuntu:sudo apt update && sudo apt install mysql-client --yes

 -